Sijie-umn/SSF-MIP/README.md

-# SSF-MIP
-## Learning and Dynamical Models for Sub-seasonalClimate Forecasting: Comparison and Collaboration
+# Learning and Dynamical Models for Sub-seasonalClimate Forecasting: Comparison and Collaboration (SSF-MIP)

 Code for generating ground truth dataset, extract data from SubX dataset, and training and evaluating Machine Learning-based forecasting models